 For example window with diameter 100 mm and unsupported radius 45 mm used in environment with pressure differential of 1 atmosphere should have thickness of ~4.0 mm (safety factor 5).

-Fig. 3 Typical Germanium coefficient of absorption.
+Fig. 3.
+Typical Germanium coefficient of absorption

 Germanium exhibits low absorption of infrared radiation in wavelength range of 2 to 12 µm.
 The band gap of 0.67 eV in Germanium is responsible for the increase in absorption in the short wavelength range.
 The lattice (phonon) absorption bands are responsible for the long wavelength absorption.

-Fig. 4 Absorption vs temperature at 10.6 micron.
+Fig. 4.
+Absorption vs temperature at 10.6 micron

 At high temperature optical grade germanium is subject to excessive absorption due to increased number of thermally generated holes.
 As it can be seen from spectra absorption growth becomes important at temperatures over about 45°C.

-Fig. 5 Absorption vs resistivity of Germanium.
+Fig. 5.
+Absorption vs resistivity of Germanium

 Free carrier (electron and hole) absorption and lattice (phonon) absorption account for the IR absorption in the optical range.
 Holes in Ge absorb more energy than electrons in this range.
 For nearly electrically neutral Ge, number of holes times number of electrons is constant.
 The number of holes present can be reduced by increasing the number of electrons by the addition of group V atoms (donors) to the Ge.
 This lowers resistivity.
 Excessive addition of donors leads to excessive electron concentration and increased absorption.

 Tab.
-5 Refractive index
+5. Refractive index of Germanium

 2.0